Night Vision in the 2025 Escalade IQ. Credit: Cadillac.

 Making sure your vision isn't impaired due to eyesight issues is key in driving safely, day or night.
 An issue at night can be cataracts.
 According to the American Optometric Association, cataracts can cause "blurry vision, decreased contrast sensitivity, decreased ability to see under low light level conditions (such as when driving at night), dulling of colors and increased sensitivity to glare."

-The AOA also suggests avoiding wearing glasses with wide frames (side arms) since they can restrict your vision.
+The AOA also suggests avoiding wearing glasses with wide frames (side arms) that can restrict your vision.

 Driving at night doesn’t have to be unsafe.
 Use your best judgment and if you can avoid driving late at night, particularly on weekends, you should.